 Matcha green tea powder does give you energy, and we’re going to figure out why that is.

-First, we are going to talk a little bit about what matcha is, how its made and what it tastes like.
+First, we are going to talk a little bit about what matcha is, how its made and what does matcha taste like.

 Then we are going to dive right into the discussion and talk about the health benefits of matcha and why it is a good source of energy.